Uber and Lyft Car Accident Lawyers Serving Louisville

 Fortunately, you’re not alone.
 We can help.
 An experienced Louisville Uber accident attorney at the Whaley Law Firm can help you every step of the way.
 We know how the legal system works in Kentucky, especially when it comes to ridesharing accidents.
 We know how to investigate such crashes and what strategies work.
 That’s why we consistently obtain sizable settlements and verdicts for injury victims.
 We know how to get the job done right.

 What happens if you’re injured while riding in an Uber or Lyft vehicle?

-It’s important to understand what to do if you’re injured while a passenger in an Uber or Lyft vehicle.
+It’s important to understand what to do if you’re injured as a passenger in an Uber or Lyft vehicle.
 This includes Uber X and Uber XL vehicles, as well as Lyft XL and Lyft Lux premium vehicles.

 What happens if an Uber or Lyft driver crashes into my car?